paulbradish/awesome-digital-marketing/README.md

 * [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.
 ## Automation
 ### Digital Automation
 * [If This Then That (IFTTT)](https://ifttt.com/) - Connect, integrate, and automate.
 Founded on the belief that every thing tech works better together, IF configured correctly you can automate some otherwise boring marketing and automation tasks.
+   * [Getting Started Collection](https://ifttt.com/explore/getting-started-collection) - Some of the most popular Applets to help you get started.
+   * [Google Sheets Applets](https://ifttt.com/google_sheets) - Popular Google Sheets workflows & automations.
+   * [Youtube Applets](https://ifttt.com/youtube) - Popular YouTube workflows & automations.
 ## Content Marketing
 ### Content Research
 * [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
 It unearths troves of data, in an effective and easy to use way.